Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: The first two upper bounds on

 For every $u \in V$, let $x_u$ be a binary variable that takes value $1$ if and only if vertex $u$ is selected in the clique.
 For every edge $e \in E$, let $y_{e}$ be a binary variable that takes value $1$ if and only if both its endpoints $u$ and $v$ are selected in the clique.
 Using these binary variables, an ILP formulation for the EWMCP reads as follows:

-The objective function of Model~\eqref{form:EWMCP_ILP} maximizes the total edge-weight of the selected clique.
-The first two sets of constraints linearize the following logical implication: if an edge $e \in E$ is part of the selected clique, then both its endpoints $u, v \in V$ must also be part of the selected clique.
-The last set of constraints imposes that, for every independent set of the graph, at most one vertex can belong to the selected clique.
+The objective function \eqref{eq:form:EWMCP_ILP:obj} of Model~\eqref{form:EWMCP_ILP} maximizes the total edge-weight of the selected clique.
+Constraints \eqref{eq:form:EWMCP_ILP:constrEdgeFirst}, \eqref{eq:form:EWMCP_ILP:constrEdgeSecond}, and \eqref{eq:form:EWMCP_ILP:constrInverse} linearize the following logical implication: an edge $e \in E$ is part of the selected clique if and only if both its endpoints $u, v \in V$ are part of the selected clique. {Since all edge-weights are nonnegative, Constraints~\eqref{eq:form:EWMCP_ILP:constrInverse} can be dropped without affecting the set of optimal solutions of the model.
+For this reason, they are omitted in the remainder of this article.} Finally, Constraints \eqref{eq:form:EWMCP_ILP:constrIndependents} impose that, for every independent set of the graph, at most one vertex can belong to the selected clique.
 This ensures that the feasible solutions of Model~\eqref{form:EWMCP_ILP} correspond to cliques in the graph.
 The optimal value of Model~\eqref{form:EWMCP_ILP} is the edge-weighted clique number~$\optimum$.
-It is worth noting that, without loss of generality, the binary constraints on the $\boldsymbol{y}$ variables can be dropped, since they are implicitly enforced by the binary nature of the $\boldsymbol{x}$ variables and the structure of the objective function.
+It is worth noting that, without loss of generality, the binary constraints on the $\boldsymbol{y}\in\{0,1\}^{|E|}$ variables can be dropped, since they are implicitly enforced by the binary nature of the $\boldsymbol{x}\in\{0,1\}^{|V|}$ variables and the structure of the objective function.
 Therefore, the $\boldsymbol{y}$ variables can be considered as continuous free variables without affecting the correctness of the model.

-By imposing the last set of constraints of Model~\eqref{form:EWMCP_ILP} only on a given coloring $\mathscr{C} \subseteq \mathscr{I}$, and by relaxing the integrality constraints on the variables~$\boldsymbol{x}$ with nonnegativity constraints, we obtain a LP relaxation of the ILP Model~\eqref{form:EWMCP_ILP}.
-To derive the dual of this LP relaxation, we introduce, for each edge $e \in E$, two dual variables $\varrho_{eu}$ and $\varrho_{ev}$ associated with the constraints $y_{e} \le x_u$ and $y_{e} \le x_v$, respectively.
-In addition, for each $I \in \mathscr{C}$, we define a dual variable $\pi_I$ corresponding to the constraint $\sum_{u \in I} x_u \le 1$.
+By imposing the last set of constraints of Model~\eqref{form:EWMCP_ILP} only on a subset $\tilde{\mathscr{I}}$ of $\mathscr{I}$, where each vertex $u \in V$ is contained in at least one independent set of $\tilde{\mathscr{I}}$, and by relaxing the integrality constraints on the variables~$\boldsymbol{x}$ with nonnegativity constraints, we obtain a LP relaxation of the ILP Model~\eqref{form:EWMCP_ILP}.

+To derive the dual of this LP relaxation, we introduce, for each edge $e \in E$, two dual variables $\varrho_{eu}$ and $\varrho_{ev}$ associated with the Constraints \eqref{eq:form:EWMCP_ILP:constrEdgeFirst} and \eqref{eq:form:EWMCP_ILP:constrEdgeSecond}, respectively.
+In addition, for each $I \in \tilde{\mathscr{I}}$, we define a dual variable $\pi_I$ corresponding to the associated Constraint \eqref{eq:form:EWMCP_ILP:constrIndependents}.
 The dual of the LP relaxation described above reads as follows: